sujin2f/paper/doc/conclusion_en.md

 ## Conclusion

-This document explains aggressive argument, and there is very small possibility that the hypothesis would be right.
+This document explains aggressive arguments, and there is a very small possibility that the hypothesis would be right.

-If the hypothesis is right, the particle is completely different then what we know before.
-Mass becomes to the space which we knew as probability cloud.
-The photon is similar thing with a sparkle inside the ether.
-An energy absorbed into an atom preserves into the form of the mass.
+If the hypothesis is right, the particle is completely different than what we know before.
+Mass becomes the space that we knew as a probability cloud.
+The photon is a similar thing with a sparkle inside the ether.
+Energy absorbed into an atom preserves the form of the mass.

-Therefore, what is the Photon-Ether, the independent ether, invisible, and has weight.
-The one possibility is a dark matter.
+Therefore, what is the Photon-Ether, the independent ether, is invisible, and has weight.
+One possibility is dark matter.
 Otherwise, it would be a Higgs boson.
 Or it would be a Neutrino.
 Possibly, none of them. ~~Personally, I prefer a new one, Ether, because I like the name.~~

 ### Suggesting an Experiment